arman-maghsoudnia/SDMN_HW02/Problem_2/README.md

-# This is the Report and Results of Problem 3 (Container Runtime)
+# This is the Report and Results of Problem 2 (Container Runtime)

 ### Description
 This is the guide and report for SDMN homework 2, problem 2.
 Please read it very carefully.
 The answer to the questions asked in the homework is documented here.

 ## Creating the container
+### "requirements.sh"
+Please run this bash script to install required packages.

 ### "my_cli.sh"
 We provided a bash script named "my_cli.sh".
 Running this bash script is equivalent to running a new container with the desired functionality.
 Further explanation about implementation is documented below.